Rezact/Rezact/README.md

 ## Modifying the Store

-Since Rezact encourages direct data mutations, updating the store is as straightforward as modifying an object property:
+Since Rezact encourages direct data mutations, updating the store is as easy as modifying an object property:

 ```jsx
 function login() {